We will fight for you.

 Have you or someone you love been seriously injured by a careless or negligent third party?

-Piasta Newbern Walker, LLC, is a dedicated protector of your rights, liberty, and happiness.
-With over $100 million recovered since 2021, our Atlanta personal injury attorneys get substantial recompense for the people we represent in personal injury cases, whether through out-of-court settlements or by taking a case to trial.
+Piasta Walker Hagenbush, LLC, is a dedicated protector of your rights, liberty, and happiness.
+With over $100 million recovered since 2021, the Atlanta personal injury attorneys at our law firm get substantial recompense for the people we represent in personal injury cases, whether through out-of-court settlements or by taking a case to trial.

 A free consultation is all it takes to get started.
-Request yours today and we’ll review your case with no obligation for you to work with us.
-We’re so committed to your success and well-being that we only want you to choose our firm if we’re a good fit.
+Request yours today and we’ll review your case with no obligation for you to have our Atlanta personal injury attorney on your side.
+We’re so committed to your success and well-being that we only want you to choose our law firm if we’re a good fit.

 What Compensation Can I Receive in My Atlanta Personal Injury Case?